-Traffic flow data for major roads (A-roads and motorways) is available on a census count point basis for both GB (DfT, 2008) and Northern Ireland (Roads Service, 2009).
-However, the coverage in GB is considerably more dense than that for NI, although some new NI count points become available every year.
-The traffic flow data includes counts of each type of vehicle as an annual average daily flow.
-These have been aggregated up to annual flows by simply multiplying by 365.
+The traffic flow data on major roads include counts of each type of vehicle as an annual average daily flow.
+These have been aggregated up to annual flows by multiplying by 365.
 The Annual Average Daily Flow statistics take account of seasonal variation through the use of 'expansion factors' applied to the single day counts based on data from automatic counts for similar roads and vehicle types.
 Some Northern Ireland count points only record total vehicles, rather than a split of different vehicle types.
 An average vehicle split has therefore been applied to these.

 Each traffic count point has been allocated to a section of the major road network according to the road name and its proximity to the road - i.e. each link has the nearest count point with the same road name assigned to it.
-Calculations of emissions and fuel use have been done at the 1 $\rm km^2$ resolution level by splitting each road link using an intersection with a 1 $\rm km^2$ grid.
+Calculations of emissions and fuel use have been done at the 1 km resolution level by splitting each road link using an intersection with a 1 km grid.
 Vehicle kilometres of travel (VKM) by each vehicle type were calculated from the traffic flow rates, fuel splits and the lengths of each road type.